nyx-project/vyhub-documentation/docs/quickstart.md

 # Getting Started

 This is the quickstart guide for VyHub.
-For additional information read our further guides.
+For additional information, read our further guides.

 ## Get your VyHub Instance